FortiGate

 Solution

-If all health-check are indicating that an interface is dead, even if it is used in the manual mode, this SD-WAN rule will be void.
+If all health-check are indicating that an interface is dead, even if this interface is used in manual mode, this SD-WAN rule will be void.

 set status enable